- Minutes (Please note that these Minutes are not generally uploaded, for further information please contact GES)

 - to approve the appointment of bankers and other external financial advisers (other than auditors)

 - to monitor implementation of the strategy for the University estate

 - to consider the adequacy of the University estate and proposals for its maintenance and development, including opportunities to dispose of and acquire new properties

 - to review the extent and condition of the University estate including the efficiency of space utilisation, energy consumption and the adequacy of property insurance arrangements

-- to consider the adequacy of financial evaluation, project management and control of major projects
+- to consider the adequacy of financial evaluation of major projects

 - to approve increases in project budgets already approved by the Committee where these are no more than 3% above the original approved budget

 - to monitor the appropriate exploitation of the University’s intellectual property